giomusyaffa/SQL/README.md

 ### 3. Social Media Addiction & Mental Health Analysis 💳
 **Description**

-In this portfolio, I am trying to use JOINS, CTE, UNION, SUBQUERY, ETC to their maximum potential, since this dataset has 10 tables with one primary key, which is USER_ID.
+In this portfolio, I am using JOINS, CTE, UNION, SUBQUERY, ETC to their maximum potential, since this dataset has 10 tables with one primary key, which is USER_ID.
 ##### **Project Link:**
 [🔗View Detailed Project Here](https://github.com/giomusyaffa/SQL/blob/main/readmesocmed.md)
 ##### **Dataset Source:**